nodejs/security-wg/processes/bug_bounty_criteria.md

 who engage with the Node.js Ecosystem
 [bug bounty program](https://hackerone.com/nodejs-ecosystem/).

+## Bounty Sums

+The following describes the bounty to be payed out for reports:
+* Bounty for Critical is $500
+* Bounty for High is $250

+It should be noted that only reports for confirmed modules as is listed below would be eligible for the above bounties.

 ## Module Characteristics

 1. **Module download count** - x >= 1000 downloads a month which accounts for 7% of npm packages